(Information as of Feb. 11, 2025 at 9:30 a.m.; subject to change)

 - The U.S. Small Business Administration has opened the application process for disaster loans.
 Loans are open to homeowners and renters.
 Find out more and apply at www.sba.gov/disaster.

 - The Trojan Family Relief Fund has been set up to help USC students, faculty, and staff who have been displaced by the fires and need support with transitional expenses, such as temporary housing, family care, and emergency supplies.
-Please visit the Wildfire Relief Fund Grants information page or details, including how to apply.
+Visit the Wildfire Relief Fund Grants information page for details, including how to apply.

-- Major Disaster Leave Sharing Plan: With the LA wildfires declared a major disaster, USC is relaunching this plan, which allows faculty and staff to voluntarily donate their accrued vacation or paid time off to a pool of hours that other employees — who have exhausted their own accrued hours due to a declared major disaster, like the LA wildfires — can utilize.
+- Major Disaster Leave Sharing Plan: This plan allows faculty and staff to voluntarily donate their accrued vacation or paid time off to a pool of hours that other employees — who have exhausted their own accrued hours due to a declared major disaster, like the LA wildfires — can utilize.
+Visit the Major Disaster Leave Sharing Plan page to review eligibility and apply for hours.

 - Relief programs for benefits-eligible employees who lost their primary residence or whose primary residence has been deemed uninhabitable by a local municipality due to the wildfires: